 Seniors looking for burial insurance with high cholesterol will be able to get immediate coverage.
 It will not affect the ability to qualify because most funeral insurance policies will not ask about cholesterol levels.

+Final expense life insurance for seniors is an affordable way to plan for funeral expenses.
 Also referred to as burial insurance and final expense coverage, funeral insurance is a type of whole life insurance.
-Many benefits set this protection apart from a traditional whole life policy.

 Final Expense Insurance Coverage Basics